 Our team is dedicated to financial forecasting, planning, and budgeting, ensuring that the City's financial resources are optimally utilized to meet its goals and objectives.
 We prioritize secure payment transactions, ensuring that all financial interactions are conducted with utmost safety and confidentiality.
 Our internal client services offer advice and guidance to various departments, supporting their financial decisions and ensuring compliance with financial regulations.
 As part of our financial operations, we manage billing and property tax administration, delivering clear, accurate, and timely bills to residents and businesses.
 We are committed to efficient revenue collection, ensuring that the City's financial resources are maximized.
 Furthermore, we handle payroll and payables, ensuring that employees and vendors receive accurate and prompt payments.
 We provide financial planning, support, advice, and reporting, enabling informed decisionmaking across the organization.
 We offer convenient and userfriendly payment methods, making it simple for residents and businesses to fulfill their financial obligations to the City.
 Our expertise in cash management and investments results in optimal returns.
 We deliver accurate and timely payroll and payments, ensuring that employees and vendors receive their dues promptly.
-Our asset management planning and reporting ensure that the City's resources are managed wisely, contributing to long-term financial sustainability.

-- City services enabled through financial systems and processes - · Fiscal health and sustainability of City finances - Transparency and accountability through accurate and timely reporting - Compliance with legislation and other regulatory requirements - Delivery of safe and sustainable asset management levels of service in a predictable and cost-effective manner while managing risks
+- City services enabled through financial systems and processes - Fiscal health and sustainability of City finances - Transparency and accountability through accurate and timely reporting - Compliance with legislation and other regulatory requirements

-- · Report on State of Local Infrastructure (SOLI) annually - · Annual Operating & Capital Budget reports - Report quarterly budget status three times per year (Q2 -Year-End) - Scheduled timelines for payroll, accounting, taxation and financial reporting - Report on Budget vs. Expenditures on the 5th business day of each month and after the year-end close
+- · Annual Operating & Capital Budget reports - Report quarterly budget status three times per year (Q2 -Year-End) - Scheduled timelines for payroll, accounting, taxation and financial reporting - Report on Budget vs. Expenditures on the 5th business day of each month and after the year-end close